Stem Cell Injections for Joint Pain, Arthritis, Tendinitis & More

 Patients suffering from any kind of joint, tendon, or ligament pain may be considered as candidates for amniotic stem cell therapy at the Karlfeldt Center.
 Some patients with severe degenerative osteoarthritis may not be eligible for stem cell therapy.

-To schedule a free stem cell consultation with our orthopedic doctor for joint, tendon, and ligament injuries, contact us.
+To schedule a stem cell consultation with our orthopedic doctor for joint, tendon, and ligament injuries, please contact us.